 Doctors at NYU Langone diagnose human immunodeficiency virus, known as HIV, a chronic viral infection that destroys certain infection-fighting white blood cells.
 If left untreated, HIV weakens the immune system, so the body is unable to fight infections and disease.
 When this occurs, HIV infection leads to a chronic, possibly life-threatening illness called acquired immunodeficiency syndrome, or AIDS.

-HIV is spread through contact with the body fluids or blood of someone with the virus.
-It’s transmitted through sex; by sharing needles, syringes, or other equipment; or through pregnancy, childbirth, or breastfeeding.
+HIV is transmitted through sex; by sharing needles, syringes, or other equipment; through contact with infected blood; or through pregnancy, childbirth, or breastfeeding.

 A few weeks to three months after becoming infected with HIV, many people develop intense flu-like symptoms, such as fever, fatigue, and swollen lymph nodes.
 They may also experience weight loss and night sweats during this initial phase.
 However, many people who are infected with the virus have no symptoms for 10 years or longer.

 After the initial phase of an HIV infection, the disease moves into a period called “clinical latency.”
 This means the virus is developing but is producing few if any mild symptoms.
 Even when it causes no symptoms, the virus can be transmitted to others.

 As HIV multiplies and destroys certain white blood cells—the CD4 cells, which fight bacteria and viruses—a person may develop symptoms of infection.
 These might include recurring fever, intense night sweats, and prolonged swelling of lymph glands in the armpits, groin, or neck.
 Sores in the mouth, anus, or genitals may also occur.